-- 1. Not use or further disclose and to contractually prohibit third party Claims Administrators or health plans which provide contractual services from using or further disclosing the information other than as permitted or required by the Plan Description or as required by law.
+- 1. Not use or further disclose the Protected Health Information other than as permitted or required by the Plan documents or as required by law.
 Such uses or disclosures may be for the purposes of Plan administration, including but not limited to, the following: - a.
-Operational activities such as quality assurance and Utilization Management, credentialing, and certification or licensing activities; underwriting, premium rating or other activities related to creating, renewing or replacing health benefit contracts (including reinsurance or stop loss); compliance programs; business planning; responding to appeals, external reviews, arranging for medical reviews and auditing, and customer service activities.
-Plan administration can include management of carve-out plans, such as dental or vision coverage. - b.
-Payment activities such as determining eligibility or coverage, coordination of benefits, determination of cost-sharing amounts, adjudicating or subrogating claims, claims management and collection activities, obtaining payment under a contract for reinsurance or stop-loss coverage, and related data-processing activities; reviewing health care services for Medical Necessity, coverage or appropriateness of care, or justification of charges; or utilization review activities. - c.
-Plan administration does not include disclosure of information to MUS as to whether the individual is a participant in; is an enrollee of or has disenrolled from the group Plan or any medical plan offered by the Plan. - 2.
-Ensure that any agents, including a subcontractor to whom it provides PHI received from the Plan, agree to the same restrictions and conditions that apply to MUS with respect to such information; - 3.
-Not use or disclose the information for employment-related actions and decisions; - 4.
-Report to the Plan any use or disclosure of the information that is inconsistent with the uses or disclosures provided for of which it becomes aware; - 5.
-Make available PHI as required to allow the Plan Participant a right of access to his or her PHI as required and permitted by the regulations; - 6.
-Make available PHI for amendment and incorporate any amendments into PHI as required and permitted by the regulations;
+Operational activities such as quality assurance or assessment and Utilization Management, credentialing, and certification or licensing activities; underwriting, premium rating or other activities related to creating, renewing or replacing health benefit contracts (including reinsurance or stop loss); compliance programs; business planning; responding to appeals, external reviews, arranging for medical reviews; legal services or auditing functions; business planning, management and general administrative activities or customer service activities.
+Plan administration can include management of carve-out plans, such as dental or vision coverage.
+Genetic information will not be used or disclosed for underwriting purposes. - b.
+Payment activities such as determining eligibility or coverage; coordination of benefits; determination of cost-sharing amounts; adjudicating or subrogating claims; claims management and collection activities; obtaining payment under a contract for reinsurance or stop-loss coverage, and related data-processing activities; reviewing health care services for Medical Necessity, coverage or appropriateness of care, justification of charges, or utilization review activities. - c.
+For purposes of this certification, Plan administration does not include disclosing Summary Health Information to help the MUS obtain premium bids; or to modify, amend or terminate group health plan coverage.
+Plan administration does not include disclosure of information to the MUS as to whether the individual is a participant in, is an enrollee of or has disenrolled from the group Plan or any medical plan offered by the Plan. - 2.
+Ensure that any agent or subcontractor, to whom it provides Protected Health Information received from the Plan, agrees to the same restrictions and conditions that apply to the MUS with respect to such information; - 3.
+Not use or disclose Protected Health Information for employment-related actions and decisions or in connection with any other benefit or employee benefit plan of the MUS; - 4.
+Report to the Plan any use or disclosure of the Protected Health Information of which it becomes aware that is inconsistent with the uses or disclosures hereunder or required by law; - 5.
+Make available Protected Health Information to individual covered Plan Participants in accordance with Article 164.524 of the Privacy Standards; - 6.
+Make available Protected Health Information for amendment by individual covered Plan Participants and incorporate any amendments to Protected Health Information in accordance with Article 164.526 of the Privacy Standards;